nhat-lan/to_do_list_app/README.md

 To test our server, please visit: http://to-do-list-app-4261.herokuapp.com/accounts/216 which will fetch data from Firebase.
 The only issue with Heruko is that it would go to deactivation mode every ~30 mins, so in order to keep Heroku node app from sleeping, I have followed tutorials from this website (source: https://quickleft.com/blog/6-easy-ways-to-prevent-your-heroku-node-app-from-sleeping/) to make an auto call REQUEST every five minutes to keep it awake.

 Here are the steps to run this app:
-Clone it from our GitHub link (link is attached above) In the backend folder, create a file name .env and insert these lines Spin up the Backend Server by running: npm install ; npm start Install Xcode software (can download from App Store) and open the project, then run the simulator.
+1. Clone it from our GitHub link
+2. In the backend folder, create a file name .env and insert these lines
+3. Spin up the Backend Server by running: npm install ; npm start
+4. Install Xcode software (can download from App Store) and open the project, then run the simulator.